 A computational structure based on a parametrisation of the life cycle model for the geothermal installation category is designed to estimate the life cycle inventory according to a set of N independent input variable parameters.
 Such detailed description is referred to as "the reference LCA model" and should be representative of the category of geothermal installation defined in step 1.
-Sorting among the different parameters the ones to be set, so-called fixed parameters, and the ones to vary, variable parameters, is essential.
+Instead of using actual numbers for the different inventory flows, the LCA practitioner should identify parameters that can be used instead.
+These parameters can either represent the inventory flow directly (e.g. the mass of a certain material), or a specific property which is related to the inventory flow through a known equation.
+For example, the amount of drilling fluid is directly proportional to the well length, which can be therefore set as a parameters to be set, so-called fixed parameters, and the ones to vary, variable parameters, is essential.

 Several strategies are possible to generate this reference LCA model: (a) either start from an existing life cycle inventory model and adapt it through the identification of relevant variable parameters to best represent the targeted category.
 Its modelling can hereby rely on a generalisation of the identified RGS, (b) or construct a new life cycle inventory taking advantage of a systematic technological review to build coherent foreground data.